Cevimeline

 Cevimeline (trade name Evoxac) is a synthetic analog of the natural alkaloid muscarine with a particular agonistic effect on M_{1} and M_{3} receptors.
-It is used in the treatment of dry mouth and Sjögren's syndrome.
+It is used in the treatment of dry mouth and Sjögren's disease.

 Medical uses

 Cevimeline is used in the treatment of xerostomia (dry mouth) and Sjögren's syndrome.
 It increases the production of saliva.

 Side effects

 Known side effects include nausea, vomiting, diarrhea, excessive sweating, rash, headache, runny nose, cough, drowsiness, hot flashes, blurred vision, and difficulty sleeping.

 Contraindications include asthma and angle closure glaucoma.

 Mechanism of action

 Cevimeline is a cholinergic agonist.
 It has a particular effect on M_{1} and M_{3} receptors.
 By activating the M_{3} receptors of the parasympathetic nervous system, cevimeline stimulates secretion by the salivary glands, thereby alleviating dry mouth.